frappe/erpnext_documentation/user/manual/en/selling/sales-order.md

 ### 3.1 Set Source Warehouse
 If you have the same stock in multiple warehouses, setting a warehouse here will cause all the items from the item table to be fetched from this warehouse.
 You need to have stock available in this 'source warehouse' you're setting.
 Note that this option will override the 'Default Warehouse' you've set in the Item master.

-### 3.2 The Item Table
+### 3.2 The Items Table

 * **Delivery Date against each item**: If there are multiple items and if you enter a delivery date in the first row, the date will be copied to other rows as well where it is blank.
 You'll have to set these if not set globally at the top of the Sales Order.

     A Sales Order displays the billed amount, valuation rate, and gross profit in the items table when you click on the inverted triangle to expand a row.

-    You can also add items in the item table by scanning their barcodes if you have a barcode scanner.
+    You can also add Items in the Items table by scanning their barcodes if you have a barcode scanner.
 Know how to track them [here](/docs/user/manual/en/stock/articles/track-items-using-barcode)

 * **Delivery Warehouse**: This is the warehouse from where the stock will be picked to be delivered to your customer.